Marisken Surgery: Treatment, Procedure & Experiences

 Only necessary in exceptional cases |

-For individual skin tags, local anesthesia is completely sufficient and well tolerated.
+Local anesthesia is completely sufficient and well tolerated for individual skin tags.

-How does the procedure take place step by step?
+How is the procedure carried out step by step?

-The procedure is standardized and usually brief.
-In a compact form, a skin tag surgery usually looks like this:
+The procedure is standardized and usually short.
+In compact form, a skin tag surgery usually looks like this:

 Positioning and disinfection